 Network device evolution

-Since the early 1990s network device manufacturers have made a lot of innovation in order to increase router speeds.
-They started from a router node in which everything was computed by the central CPU to a situation where the central CPU is used less and less due to a distributed architecture in which lots of action is done by line cards.
+Since the early 1990s network device manufacturers have worked on multiple innovation initiatives to increase switch and routing performance.
+They started from a router node in which everything was computed by the central CPU to a situation where the central CPU is used less and less due to a distributed architecture in high performance processing is handled by line cards.